Quantum cloning of steering

-We begin by introducing some notions of steering and its cloning.
-Let $\rho_{AB}$ denote a quantum state prepared by an observer, Alice, and $ \Pi^x_a $ be her measurement operator of an observable labeled by $x$, corresponding to outcome $a$.
-She keeps the part $A$ and sends $B$ to an observer, Bob.
-Alice's measurement projects $B$ into the (unnormalized) state
+\emph{ Steering No-cloning Principle.-- } We begin by introducing some notions of steering and its cloning.
+Let $\rho_{AB}$ denote the quantum state prepared by Alice.
+She keeps part A and sends B to Bob.
+On her part, Alice makes a positive operator-valued measurement, described by operators $\{ \varPi^x_a \}$, with $ \varPi^x_a \geq 0 $ and $ \sum_a \varPi^x_a = \openone $, where $x$ denotes the observable and $a$ its outcome.
+Alice's measurement projects B onto the (unnormalized) conditional state